Orchestra dell’Accademia Nazionale di Santa Cecilia

 Blood of Naples saint Gennaro liquefies in recurring 'miracle'

-Recurring 'miracle' of San Gennaro occurs in Napoli
+Recurring 'miracle' occurs in Napoli on feast of San Gennaro.

-The blood of Naples' patron saint Gennaro liquefied at the city's cathedral on Tuesday morning, leading to relief among some superstitious Neapolitans who see it as a good omen.
+The dried blood of Naples' third-century patron saint Gennaro liquefied at the city's cathedral on Thursday morning, in a recurring 'miracle' 17 centuries after the martyr's death.

-The event traditionally occurs on three dates: 19 September (the saint's feast day), 16 December and the first Saturday in May.
+The recurring event occurs on three dates every year: 19 September (the saint's feast day), 16 December and the first Saturday in May.

 On each occasion the faithful gather in the southern Italian city to witness the liquefaction of what is claimed to be a sample of S. Gennaro's blood, kept in a sealed glass ampoule.